-INVEST COLLEGIATE will comply with the regulations set by the Department of Health and Human Services, Buncombe County, for food purchases, preparations, serving, and disposing of food and food products.
+INVEST COLLEGIATE will comply with the regulations set by the Department of Health and Human Services, Iredell County, for food purchases, preparations, serving, and disposing of food and food products.
 The school will meet with the local health inspector to ensure compliance with all regulations in this regard.

-INVEST COLLEGIATE strives to achieve a school culture which embraces healthy options for children and adults.
-Lunch plans will include and are not limited to: fresh fruits and vegetables; locally grown food; nutritious meals and snacks; no high fructose corn syrup; no sodas or other typical

-"snack" foods; no vending machines with "typical" snack/sugar drinks and foods.
-INVEST COLLEGIATE will partner with local groceries, including and not limited to Whole Foods and Earth Fare, as well as area restaurants including adn not limited to The Green Sage, Rosettas, Early Girl Eatery, and The Laughing Seed to provide healthy affordable lunches for all students including those who qualify for free or reduced lunch.

-The INVEST COLLEGIATE budget reflects our commitment to healthy food for all students.
-Our commitment to a healthy lifestyle for all students and adults within the school community is an integral aspect of oour professional development as outlined in SPARK, and The Good School, Peg Tyre.
+INVEST COLLEGIATE strives to achieve a school culture which embraces healthy options for students and adults.
+Lunch plans will include and are not limited to: fresh fruits and vegetables; locally grown food; nutritious meals and snacks; no high fructose corn syrup; no sodas or other typical "snack" foods; no vending machines with "typical" snack/sugar drinks, energy drinks; and foods.
+INVEST COLLEGIATE will partner with area restaurants to provide healthy affordable lunches for all students including those who qualify for free or reduced lunch.
+Our commitment to a healthy lifestyle for all students and adults within the school community is an integral aspect of oour professional development as outlined in SPARK, John Ratey. and The Good School, Peg Tyre.
+INVEST COLLEGIATE will ensure that all students have a healthy lunch each day.